Gin-Quin/Fa/documentation/types/enumerations.md

 If you need to associate enumerations with strings, you should use **string unions** instead.

-Enumerations are an expressive way to represent an **union of integers**.
+Enumerations are an expressive way to represent a **union of integers**.